 The A82 which runs up the west side of the loch is a very busy road, especially in the summer, and its not that big, so be prepared to get stuck behind tourists, busses, caravans etc. There are places to pull up and park so you can admire the views.

 The roads on the east side of the loch are even smaller, but are less travelled - used more by locals.
 I dont know if there are any parking places though as we always use the A82.

 Other places locally that you may like are Fort Augustus - which is one of three "Forts" in the area with the others being Fort William and Fort George.
 Glenmoriston is a lovely drive and worth the detour.
-And of course, you have the Caledonian Canal which is amazing. almost 6 years ago
+And of course, you have the Caledonian Canal which is amazing. about 6 years ago